dleonard0/infod3/README.md

 # infod3 - An introduction

-infod3 is a small-footprint key-value store with subscribe-notify service for unix systems.
+infod3 is a small-footprint key-value store with a subscribe-notify service for unix systems.

 Start your server.